 Anna Gagliardi is a Senior Scientist at the Toronto General Hospital Research Institute and Professor at the University of Toronto.
-Her research employs both qualitative and quantitative methods, and focuses on optimizing guideline development and implementation, and organizational and individual patient engagement.
-She has administered over $4.6 million in research funding as PI/co-PI and published over 100 peer-reviewed articles as principal/senior author.
-Leadership roles included Chair of the Implementation Working Group for the Guidelines International Network (2012-2017), and advisor to national and international government and professional societies on guideline implementation and patient-centred care.
-Anna was a CIHR New Investigator in Knowledge Translation (2013-2018).
+Her research employs both qualitative and quantitative methods, and focuses on optimizing the implementation of guidelines, organizational and individual patient engagement, and patient-centered care for women across the lifespan.
+She has administered over $4.7 million in research funding as PI/co-PI and published over 120 peer-reviewed articles as principal/senior author.
+Her leadership roles include Chair of the Implementation Working Group for the Guidelines International Network (2012-2017, 2020-current), and advisor to national and international government and professional societies on guideline implementation and patient-centered care.
+Dr. Gagliardi was a CIHR New Investigator in Knowledge Translation (2013-2018).
 She completed a PhD in Health Policy, Management and Evaluation at the University of Toronto, and her background includes a Masters in Biochemistry, a Master of Library Science, and a Bachelor of Education.

 - Improving the development, implementation and use of guidelines